Edwin Henry Fitler

 Edwin Henry Fitler (December 2, 1825 – May 31, 1896) was an American businessman and politician from Pennsylvania.
-He founded Edwin H. Fitler & Company, the largest cordage manufacturer in the United States at the time, and served as a Republican Presidential Elector for Pennsylvania in 1876 and Mayor of Philadelphia from 1887 to 1891.
+He founded Edwin H. Fitler & Company, the largest cordage manufacturer in the United States at the time, and served as a Republican Presidential Elector for Pennsylvania in 1876 and mayor of Philadelphia from 1887 to 1891.

 Early life

-Fitler was born in the Kensington neighborhood of Philadelphia, Pennsylvania on December 2, 1825, the son of Elizabeth Wonderly Fitler and William Fitler, who ran a successful leather tanning and manufacturing business.
+Fitler was born in the Kensington neighborhood of Philadelphia on December 2, 1825, the son of Elizabeth Wonderly Fitler and William Fitler, who ran a successful leather tanning and manufacturing business.

 He received his education in Philadelphia, and studied law with attorney Charles E. Lex, but decided on a business career and obtained a position in his brother-in-law's cordage manufacturing business, George J. Weaver & Company.

 In 1850, Fitler married Josephine R. Baker.

 Business career

 Fitler became a partner in Weaver's business two years later, and it was renamed Weaver, Fitler & Company.
 Displaying an aptitude for mechanics, Fitler developed several inventions to improve and speed up rope making, which made the business more profitable.

 Over time Fitler bought out the other partners in Weaver, Fitler & Company, and by 1870 the business was renamed again to Edwin H. Fitler & Company.
-He relocated the factory to the Bridgesburg neighborhood of Philadelphia where it covered more than 15 acres of land.
+He relocated the factory to the Bridesburg neighborhood of Philadelphia where it covered more than 15 acres of land.
 His success continued, and his company eventually became the largest cordage manufacturer in the United States.
 Recognized as a leader in his industry, Fitler served as president of the American Cordage Manufacturers Association.
 He partnered with William Deering to conduct experiments to improve a twine binder being developed by Deering.
-Fitler was also active in other businesses, including member of the board of directors of the National Bank of the Northern Liberties.
+Fitler was also active in other businesses, including as a member of the board of directors of the National Bank of the Northern Liberties.

 Fitler also served as president of the board of trustees of the Thomas Jefferson Medical College, a member of the board of managers of the Edwin Forrest Home, and a member of the board of directors of the North Pennsylvania Railroad.